kunigami/kunigami.github.io/_docs/python/types.md

 `Any` is equivalent to not providing the type annotation. `object` is the base of all types.

+## Union Types

+When the variable can be one of many types:

+{% highlight python %}
+from typing import TypeVar, Union
+ID = Union[str, int]
+{% endhighlight %}

 # Annotation Syntax

 How to provide annotation in different scenarios.